 In August 2020, plaintiffs filed a non-class action in the U.S. District Court for the Northern District of California against several financial institutions, including DBAG and the Corporation, alleging that U.S. Dollar LIBOR has been suppressed through the present.
-On November 10, 2020, plaintiffs filed a motion for a preliminary and permanent injunction.
+On November 10, 2020, plaintiffs moved the court for a preliminary and permanent injunction.
 On November 11, 2020, certain defendants, including DBAG and the Corporation, moved to transfer the action to the Southern District of New York.
 On May 24, 2021, plaintiffs filed a motion for an order to show cause why the Court should not order plaintiffs' previously requested injunction prohibiting the enforcement of LIBOR.
 Defendants, including DBAG and the Corporation, moved to strike the motion.
 On June 3, 2021, the court issued an order (i) denying defendants' motion to transfer the action from California to New York, (ii) denying defendants' motion to strike as invalid plaintiffs' May 24 motion and (iii) setting a hearing for the injunction motions for September 9, 2021.
 On September 9, 2021, the court held a hearing on the injunction motions and tentatively denied the motions.
-On December 23, 2021, the court issued a written decision denying the injunction motions.
-On September 30, 2021, defendants, including DBAG and the Corporation, moved to dismiss the complaint; briefing on the motion is complete.
-This action is not part of the U.S. Dollar LIBOR MDL.
+On September 30, 2021, defendants moved to dismiss the complaint.
+On September 13, 2022, the court granted the defendants' motion to dismiss, but granted plaintiffs leave to amend.
+On October 5, 2022, plaintiffs filed an amended complaint.
+On November 4, 2022, defendants, including DBAG and the Corporation, filed motion to dismiss the amended complaint, which are fully briefed and remain pending.